What Is Place Value? Primary School Explanation With Free Resources

 What is place value?

-It is important that children understand that while a digit can be the same, its value depends on where it is in the number.
+Children must understand that while a digit can be the same, its value depends on where it is in the number.

-Place value grid
+Place value charts

-Often, these will just appear with letters on them to represent each position Millions, Hundred Thousands, Ten Thousands, Thousands, Hundreds, Tens, Ones, tenths, hundredths, and so on.
+Place value charts have letters on them to represent each position Millions, Hundred Thousands, Ten Thousands, Thousands, Hundreds, Tens, Ones, tenths, hundredths, and so on.

 You can download your own place value grid and activity here!
 It takes no time at all to make and then you can physically manipulate the numbers to show their place value.
 This makes a real difference when working with children.